 MIT uses SAP—an enterprise software designed to manage business operations—for its integrated accounting and purchasing systems.

-The Institute’s online directory of Preferred and Internal suppliers can be searched by commodity, by supplier name or search for suppliers with sustainable business practices.
+The Institute’s online directory of Preferred and Internal suppliers can be searched by commodity, by supplier name, or search for suppliers with sustainable business practices.
 DLCs can find suppliers that will help reduce purchasing costs, optimize product and service quality, and streamline ordering.
-A link to Suppliers is on the black bar on the top of every page of this site.